mongodb/specifications/source/max-staleness/max-staleness.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 We considered a deployment-wide "max staleness" setting that servers
-communicate to clients in isMaster, e.g., "120 seconds is the max staleness."
+communicate to clients in hello, e.g., "120 seconds is the max staleness."
 The read preference config is simplified: "maxStalenessSeconds" is gone, instead we
 have "staleOk: true" (the default?) and "staleOk: false".